 There were arrangements in place to protect and uphold people's confidentiality, privacy and dignity.
 Members of staff had a firm understanding of the principles of privacy and dignity.
-As part of staff's induction, privacy and dignity was covered and the registered manager undertook competency checks to ensure staff were adhering to the principles of privacy and dignity.
+As part of staff's induction, privacy and dignity was covered and the registered manager undertook competency checks to ensure staff were adhering to these principles.
 They were able to describe how they worked in a way that protected people's privacy and dignity.
-One member of staff told us, "I make sure that doors are closed and we do things the way people like.
-For example do they want to be supported to the toilet, or use the commode".
-People confirmed staff upheld their privacy and dignity, and we saw doors were closed and staff knocking before entering anybody's room.
-One person told us, "I don't feel rushed by the staff".
+One member of staff told us, "We always knock on doors, even if it's with our elbows because we're carrying a tray".
+People confirmed this, and we saw doors were closed and staff knocking before entering anybody's room.
+One person told us, "The staff are very polite and pleasant".
 Care records were stored securely.
 Confidential information was kept secure and there were policies and procedures to protect people's confidentiality.
 Staff had a good understanding of privacy and confidentiality and had received training pertaining to this.